larsjuhljensen/JensenLab/_pages/training_string.md

 * retrieve a STRING network for a protein of interest
 * interpret the different visual representations
 * inspect the evidence behind an interaction
+* understand the query parameters and customize searches
 * retrieve a STITCH network for chemical compound of interest
 * use DISEASES to find proteins associated with a disease of interest